Astony/FinnalProject/README.md

 1) init_data_path: str

-The path to the directory with the hotels.zip file where placed csv files with information about hotels are contained.
+    The path to the directory with the hotels.zip file where placed csv files with information about hotels.

 2)  output_path: str